abaplint/abaplint-sci-client/docs/installation.md

 Optional parameters:
 - Dependency depth - Defines over how many levels the check will try to resolve dependencies of ABAP classes (via inheritance, interfaces, attributes, or types)
 - Continue into SAP objects - Decides if dependencies of SAP objects should be included in the check
-- Use disk cache - Select if dependencies and serialized files shall be cache in transparent tables **WIP**
+- **TODO:** Use disk cache - Select if dependencies and serialized files shall be cache in transparent tables

 4. Package Configuration